Running Hippius Blockchain Node

 This guide is specifically for miner nodes.
 If you're setting up a validator node, please refer to the validator setup guide.

-To run a complete Hippius storage miner, you need three components running:
+To run a complete Hippius storage miner, you need two components running:

 After completing this guide, proceed to the Arion Miner Setup to run the mining software.